 Just Keep Moving

 We need to remind ourselves to keep moving.
-Just keep swimming, swimming, swimming.

 Sometimes, we’re Dory, encouraging others.
 Sometimes we’re Nemo.
 Angry, resentful, giving the side-eye to anyone who refuses to let us wallow in our misery.